JmactheAttack/sftmumblebot/README.md

 #### Generating Self-Signed Certificates ####

-You can generate a self-signed SSL certificate for the bot by running the following line in the root of the sftmumblebot installation:
+This bot has the capabilities of using Mumble's built-in SSL authentication methods to authenticate and register your bot on the server.
+If certificates are not generated, the bot will still be able to join the server, but it cannot be registered as an authenticated user on the server.
+To use this feature, you can generate a self-signed SSL certificate for the bot by running the following line in the root of the sftmumblebot installation directory:
 `$ openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem`

 If you permanently install the script, you should specificy an absolute path in front of the certicates on the `sftbot.config` file.